- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 Emergency contraception is recommended if you’ve had unprotected intercourse during the time you missed your pills.

 - The first “morning–after” emergency contraception pill methods approved in the United States are: Plan B One–Step™, Next Choice®, and MyWay®.
-These products contain only one kind of hormone, a progestin, and come as 1 or 2 pills.
+These products contain one kind of hormone, a progestin, and come as 1 or 2 pills.
 EC works best if taken within 3 days (72 hours) of unprotected sex, but can be taken up to 5 days but the earlier it is taken the more effective it is.
 No prescription is needed.
 Anyone can buy it without needing to show an ID.
 It prevents ovulation; it does not affect pregnancy or work after ovulation.
 It might be less effective in overweight women.

 - Ella™ (ulipristal acetate or UPA) is an emergency contraceptive that works by stopping or delaying ovulation.
 It’s one pill (one dose) that can be taken up to 5 days or 120 hours after unprotected intercourse.
 A prescription is needed.
 It’s best to check a pregnancy test first.

 - Another type of emergency contraception uses regular birth control pills, which contain two hormones, estrogen and progestin.
 There are 2 doses.
 The first dose may be 2, 4, or 5 pills depending on the brand of birth control pills used, and is taken within 120 hours (5 days) of unprotected sex.
 The second dose is taken 12 hours after the first dose.
 A health care provider must prescribe how many pills should be taken for this kind of emergency contraception.
 This method is less effective than the other two, and is more likely to cause nausea.
+So you are unlikely to use this medication.

 Are there any serious side effects that I should be worried about?